ApkimCA/AppliedTextMining_Team11/README.md

-# A Sentiment Analysis of MLB Performance
+# A Text Analysis of MLB Performance

 ## Team members:
 -Ben Earnest